intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 increased sufficiently, or the surplus huge pages go out of use and are freed-- no more surplus huge pages will be allowed to be allocated.

+Caveat: Shrinking the persistent huge page pool via ``nr_hugepages`` may be concurrent with freeing in-use huge pages to the huge page pool, leading to some huge pages are still in the huge page pool and accounted as surplus.
+Besides, When the feature of freeing unused vmemmap pages associated with each hugetlb page is enabled, free huge page may be accounted as surplus too.
+In such two cases, users couldn't directly shrink the huge page pool via echo 0 to ``nr_hugepages``, should echo $nr_surplus to ``nr_hugepages`` to convert the surplus free huge pages to persistent free huge pages first, and then echo 0 to ``nr_hugepages`` to destroy these huge pages.
+Another way to destroy is allocating these free surplus huge pages and these huge pages will be tried to destroy when they are freed.

 With support for multiple huge page pools at run-time available, much of the huge page userspace interface in ``/proc/sys/vm`` has been duplicated in sysfs.